Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 assert(a.size.x == 512)

 //	Update the width-member inside the image's size-member.
-The result is a brand new image, b! let b = update(a, "size.x", 100) assert(a.size.x == 512)
+The result is a brand-new image, b! let b = update(a, "size.x", 100) assert(a.size.x == 512)
 assert(b.size.x == 100)